lmalave/leap-virtual-joystick/README.md

 Implementation challenges:
 * Leap motion tracking is very limited:  all fingers must be extended and visible to the Leap
 * A lot of tweaking and trial and error to get the controls just right: (positioning of disk, radius of disk, nonlinear function applied to movement)

+## Roadmap

+* Integrate with Unreal Engine input system so can be configured through DefaultInput.ini, etc.
+* Implement as Unreal Plugin and/or Components so it's easier to integrate into existing projects.